garrettcorn/gatsby-starter-netlify-cms/src/pages/blog/2020-04-05-playground.md

 title: Playground
 date: 2020-04-05T03:46:11.184Z
 description: The playground is a space of creativity, fun, problem solving, and expression.
-Creating something great is not easy, but it is possible, it can also be fun and rewarding with the right spirit.
+Creating something great is not easy, but it is possible and rewarding with the right spirit.
 featuredpost: false
 featuredimage: /img/playground.png
 tags: